rcrowther/django-img/README.md

 Some of these attributes introduce checks ('max_upload_size'), some set defaults('file_format'), some can be overridden ('file_format', 'jpeg_quality' can be overridden by filter settings).
 See [Settings](#settings) for details.

+Now migrate, and you are up and running.

 ### Inheritance!
 Can I build repositories using OOP techniques?
 No!
 Python has been cautious about this kind of programming, and Django's solutions are a workround.
 Try stacking models of any kind and, unless you know the code line by line, the classes will create unusable migrations.
 For stability and maintainability, create models directly from the abstract bases.

 ### Things to consider when subclassing models
+#### Do I need to migrate the 'image' app for a custom repository?
+No. Migrate the app containing the repository code.

+If you got here later, and already have the core app migrated, but don't need the data, you can [zero migrate and remove the file folders](#quickStop).

 #### Auto delete of files
 May be good to set up your deletion policy from the start.
 See [Auto Delete](#auto-delete)